Ruth536/Portfolio/README.md

 Install the web application framework for Node.js, external packages included Express,.public, fs package, bodyParser which will return the static HTML files.
-It serves the files to web clients from the HTML page.
+Node.js serves the files to web clients from the HTML page.
-Clients and web servers communicate using HTTP, common language betwwen web clients and web servers.
+Clients and web servers communicate using HTTP.
+The web server reads the HTML files and returned to web clients.
+HTTP is a common language betwwen web clients and web servers.